Bradfield/algos/recursion/converting-an-integer-to-a-string.md

 call, the resulting string would be backward!
 But by delaying the concatenation operation until after the recursive call has returned, we get the result in the proper order.
-This should remind you of our discussion of stacks back in the previous chapter.
+This should remind you of our discussion of stacks back in the previous section.